 - Damp a clean rag with warm soapy water.

 - Wipe the surface with the dampened rag.

 - Wait 5 minutes.

-- Remove the solvent residue from the enamel paint using a clean rag.
+- Remove the solvent residue from the coating using a clean rag.

 3. Sand the Finish

 To sand enamel paint, use fine-grit sandpaper (220-grit).
 Sand lightly as you need to smooth the surface, not remove the entire coating.

 After sanding it, remove the dust and re-clean the surface.